kephale/TuftsCOMP135_Spring2016/README.md

 # Collaboration

-## This is still verbatim from Roni

-On homework assignments and projects: You may discuss the problems and general ideas about their solutions with other students, and similarly you may consult other textbooks or the web.
-However, you must work out the details on your own and code/write-out the solution on your own.
-Every such collaboration (either getting help or giving help) and every use of text or electronic sources must be clearly cited and acknowledged in the submitted homework.
+On homework assignments and projects: Discussion about problems and concepts is great.
+Each assignment must be completed by you and only you, and is expected to be unique.
+Code should be written by you; writeups should be written by you.
+If you have collaborated (helping or being helped), just say so.
+There is no harm in saying so.

 On quizzes and exams: no collaboration is allowed.

 Failure to follow these guidelines may result in disciplinary action for all parties involved.
-Any questions?
 For this and other issues concerning academic integrity please consult the booklet available from the office of the Dean of Student Affairs.

 # Tentative List of Topics

-## This is still verbatim from Roni

-[We may not cover all sub-topics]
 - Supervised Learning basics: nearest neighbors, decision trees, linear classifiers, and simple Bayesian classifiers; feature processing and selection; avoiding over-fitting; experimental evaluation.
 - Unsupervised learning: clustering algorithms; generative probabilistic models; the EM algorithm; association rules.
 - Theory: basic PAC analysis for classification.
 - More supervised learning: neural networks; backpropagation; dual perceptron; kernel methods; support vector machines.
-- Additional topics selected from: active learning; aggregation methods (boosting and bagging); collective classification; structured output spaces; statistical relational models; semi-supervised learning; time series models (HMM); reinforcement learning; collaborative filtering
+- Additional topics selected from: active learning; aggregation methods (boosting and bagging); time series models (HMM); reinforcement learning

 # Reference Material